aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/home.rst

 - Use an extensible rules engine to detect open source license text and notices
 - Use a specialized parser to capture copyright statements
 - Identify packaged code and collect metadata from packages
-- Report the results in the formats of you choice (JSON, CSV, etc.) for integration with other tools
+- Report the results in the formats of you choice (JSON, SPDX, etc.) for integration with other tools
-- Browse the results using the AboutCode Manager companion app from https://github.com/nexB/aboutcode-manager to assist your analysis.
+- Browse the results using the `ScanCode Workbench <https://github.com/nexB/scancode-workbench>`_ companion app to assist your analysis.

 ScanCode should enable you to identify the “easy” cases on your own, but a software development team will probably need to build internal expertise or use outside experts (like nexB) in